jflowaa/papers/README.md

 images are renamed with its resolution and a number then moved to a different folder.
 Program then goes to sleep for a certain for a certain time.
 Repeats process when waken.

 This also cycles through the images downloaded as wallpapers.
-Currently only supports two monitors and the GNOME desktop enviroment.
+Currently only supports two monitors and the GNOME, Unity, and Cinnamon desktop enviroment.

 #### How To: